-8.9 Written answers
+8.9.
+Written answers

-Any question which cannot be dealt with during public question time, either because of lack of time or because of the non-attendance of the councillor to whom it was to be put, will be dealt with by a written answer.
+Subject to the provisions of paragraph 8.7, any question which cannot be dealt with during public question time, either because of lack of time or because of the non-attendance of the councillor to whom it was to be put, will be dealt with by a written answer.

-8.10 Reference of question to a committee
+8.10.
+Reference of question to a committee

-Unless the Mayor decides otherwise, no discussion will take place on any question, but any Member may move that a matter raised by a question be referred to the appropriate committee or sub-committee.
+No discussion will take place on any question, but any Member may move that a matter raised by a question be referred to the appropriate committee or sub-committee.
 Once seconded, such a motion will be voted on without discussion.